ROCm/HIPIFY/README.md

 HIPIFY is a set of tools to translate CUDA source code into portable [HIP](https://github.com/ROCm-Developer-Tools/HIP) C++ automatically.

 ## Documentation
-Information about HIPIFY and other user topics can be found in the [HIPIFY documentation](https://rocmdocs.amd.com/projects/HIPIFY/en/latest/).
+Information about HIPIFY and other user topics is found in the [HIPIFY documentation](https://rocmdocs.amd.com/projects/HIPIFY/en/latest/).
 The documentation source is browseable [here](docs/source/index.md).

 ## Prerequisites